jclavier44/WagoGSDMLTextlengthLimiter/README.md

 # WagoGSDMLTextlengthLimiter
 Wago GSD file reducer for S7-1200 memory compatibility

+The node.js script "ProcessGSDML.js" will reduce the info and diag texts to 20 characters from the primary language (englich) and delete other language (german)

 1) Install node.js (tested with v20)
 2) Install xml2js with npm
 3) Place the file ProcessGSDML.js in a new folder, for exampe "ProcessGSD"